Crystal Mine

 9-22-15 In order to make payment try: jcrowley@crystal-mine.com when you go to Paypal.
 Also, the search function is not working and so far I haven't figured out how to make it work. pages are alphabetical...see below.

-February 26, 2025.
-New Arrivals Page 2 Has been updated with a suite of mixed world wide minerals.
-Most of these in this update are recent purchases from the Tucson show, 2025.
-I picked these primarily for eye appeal.
+February 18, 2026.
+New Arrivals Page 1 has been updated with a suite of mixed minerals.
+Most of these are from the Tucson show, 2026.
+My comments on the show are here:

 We have adjusted the site to contain more pages under General Stock.
-There are now 25 General Stock Pages.
+There are now 26 General Stock Pages.
 There are New Arrivals Pages 1, 2, 3, & 4, which are the same.
 In General Stock there is General Stock page 1, "A thru Ay", General Stock page 2 is "Azurite", General Stock page 3 is "B", General Stock page 4 is "C", General Stock page 5 is "D", General Stock page 6 is "E", General Stock page 7 is "F and G", General Stock Page 8 is "H, I, J, K", General Stock page 9 is "L and M", General Stock page 10 is "N and O", General Stock page 11 is "P through Py", General Stock page 12 is "Pyromorphite", General Stock page 13 is "Q", General Stock page 14 is "R", General Stock page 15 is "S", General Stock page 16 is "T", General Stock page 17 is "U and V", General Stock page 18 is "W", General Stock page 19 is "X, Y, and Z", General Stock page 20 is the "Nevada" page, General Stock page 21 is "Thumbnail" size specimens at 40% off original price, General Stock Page 22 is the first "Sale Page", General Stock page 23 is the 2nd "Sale Page".
 General Stock page 24 is the 3rd "Sale Page".
-General Stock Page 25 is now dedicated to specimens over $300.
-General Stock Page 26 is a bit of a misnomer.
-I'm reserving it for photos from my collection, photos of interesting field trips and finds, and the like.
-More of an information/fun page.
+General Stock Page 25 is now dedicated to self collected minerals for show, not for sale, just to let folks see some of what I have collected over the years.
+General Stock Page 26 is a now composed of fluorescent minerals, arranged in alphabetical order.

 December 2000